pyQode/pyqode.core/README.rst

-PySide Code Editing Framework
+Python/Qt Code Editing Framework
 =====================================

 *version 1.0.0-dev*

 **WARNING: The library is being massively refactorised/rewritten and is not usable for now**

-PCEF is code editing framework for PySide applications.
-It provides a flexible code editor that you can just drop in any PySide applications.
+PCEF is code editing framework for python qt applications.
+It provides a flexible code editor that you can just drop in any PySide or PyQt applications.
 Flexibility is achieved through a system of editor extensions (custom panels and modes).

 The framework also provides two pre-configurededitors: